-Shared inclusion criteria between all participating veteran subjects are; all subjects must be military or ex-military personnel, at least 18 years of age, of mixed sex, capable of giving written consent for participation, and be in possession of a service dog from 'Stichting Hulphond Nederland.
-For partners of veterans the inclusion criteria are at least 18 years of age, currently in a relationship with military or ex-military personnel, who is in possession of a service dog from Stichting Hulphond Nederland, and capable of giving written consent for participation.
+Shared inclusion criteria between all participating veteran subjects are; all subjects must be military or ex-military personnel, at least 18 years of age, both men and women, capable of giving written consent for participation, and be in possession of a service dog from 'Stichting Hulphond Nederland' or 'KNGF' or be on the waitlist to receive a service dog from 'KNGF'.

+For partners of veterans the inclusion criteria are at least 18 years of age, currently in a relationship with military or ex-military personnel, who is in possession of a service dog from Stichting Hulphond Nederland or KNGF or on the waitlist for a PTSD service dog from KNGF.